-The Board's credit committee decides on credit cases where the amount exceeds the decision limit which the Central Board has delegated to another unit.
-Cases of special importance are decided by the whole Board.
-The credit committee comprises the Chairman of the Board, the Vice Chairmen, the chairman of the audit committee, the CEO, three Board members appointed by the Board and the Head of the Central Credit Department.
+- Articles of Association - minutes of shareholders' meetings from 2008 decision limit which the Central Board has delegated to another unit.
+Cases of special importance are decided by the Board.
 A representative from the unit within the Bank to which the credit case applies presents the case to the credit committee.